Korkman/shell-pack/docs/installation.md

 ## Updates
 Retrieving the latest version is as simple as running ```upgrade-shell-pack```.
 If any dependencies need to be upgraded as well, shell-pack will say so.

 Shell-pack will check for a new version once a day on login and suggest an upgrade.
 This can be disabled by setting the variable $UPGRADE_SHELLPACK to "no" (`set -U UPGRADE_SHELLPACK no`) and enabled again through erasing the variable (`set -eU UPGRADE_SHELLPACK`).
+This also controls `fresh` editor updates.

 ## Other installation methods